The Differences Between a Formal Resume and Creative One

 As we mentioned before, formal resumes follow a very specific format.
 If you stray too much from the guidelines, your resume just looks wrong.
 In a pile, it will stand out in a negative way.
 You pretty much need to stick to the black-and-white, grid layout that everyone else is doing to have what’s considered a successful formal resume.

 Creative resumes, on the other hand, allow you to break the rules.
-If you want a colorful header like I did, go for it.
+If you want a colorful header, go for it.
 If you want your resume to look like an infographic, with more icons than words, no one can stop you.

 That’s the fun of a creative resume; you can share information about yourself in whatever way you want.
 It’s like designing a printed version of your logo or website.
 It’s a design free-for-all with essentially no limitations other than your own creativity.